ed-rw/technical_writing/software_org_rubric/software_org_rubric.md

 ### Communication

 I originally had communication as just one criteria, but it feels too important for that.
 I've broken it into two pieces, information transfer and feedback.
 Organizations are all about getting groups of people to work together, and communication between people is the most fundamental need in order for that to happen.

 Communication in an organization is something that has been written about extensively, and by people much smarter than me.
-This is also something not unique to software engineering organizations, all groups of human being face this issue.
+This is also something not unique to software engineering organizations, all groups of human beings (and really even animals) need communication in order to work together.
 Continually asking the question of how organizations can be more effective and efficient with their communications is one of the best things a company or team can do to be successful.

 #### Information Transfer